Great Wyrley

-Great Wyrley /'wɜrli/ is a large village and civil parish in Staffordshire, England.
-It is coterminous with the villages of Landywood and Cheslyn Hay in the South Staffordshire district.
-It lies 5.5 miles north of Walsall, West Midlands.
+Great Wyrley /'wɜrli/ is a village and civil parish in the South Staffordshire district of Staffordshire, England.
+It forms a built-up area with nearby Cheslyn Hay, Churchbridge, Landywood and Little Wyrley.
+It lies 6 mi north of Walsall and a similar distance from Wolverhampton.
+Cannock is directly north of the village.
 It had a population of 11,060 at the 2011 census.

 History

 Etymology

 The word "Wyrley" derives from two Old English words: wir and leah.
 Wir meant "bog myrtle" and leah meant "woodland clearing", suggesting that Great Wyrley began as sparse woodland or marshland.
 "Great" refers to its dominant size over Little Wyrley.